Environmental Monitoring

 • Data analysis: Data at potential impact sites compared with reference sites and long-term catchment trends.

-• Findings: No correlation between TI operations and water quality changes has been identified.
+• Findings: No correlation has been identified between TI operations and changes in water quality.

-Monitoring programNo. schemes*No. sitesNo tests required**No. tests conductes% tests conducted***Change from last year
+Monitoring programNo. schemes*No. sitesNo tests required**No. tests conducted% tests conducted***Change from last year

 n/a